Waiting restrictions

 New Traffic Regulation Orders

-Documentation relating to current Dacorum Borough Council Traffic Regulation Order consultations and Traffic Regulation Orders made within the previous six weeks will appear here:
+We occasionally make Traffic Regulation Orders - these are advertised before they come into force.
+Information relating to current Dacorum Borough Council Traffic Regulation Order consultations and Traffic Regulation Orders made within the previous six weeks will appear here: